vblanco20-1/vulkan-guide/vkguide_new_source/chapter_3/loading_meshes.md

 ^code meshdraw chapter-3/vk_engine.cpp

-You will see that the monkey head is completely white due to the vertex color.
-By changing the `OverrideColors` on the loader function, we will store the vertex normals as vertex colors, which will give some colors to the mesh.
+You will see that the monkey head has colors.
+That because we have `OverrideColors` in the loader set to true, which will store normal direction as colors.
+We dont have proper lighting in the shaders, so if you toggle that off you will see that the monkey head is pure solid white.

 Now we have the monkey head and its visible, but its also upside down.
 Lets fix up that matrix.

 In GLTF, the axis are meant to be for opengl, which has the Y up.
 Vulkan has Y down, so its flipped.
 We have 2 possibilities here.
 One would be to use negative viewport height, which is supported and will flip the entire rendering, this would make it closer to directx.
 On the other side, we can apply a flip that changes the objects as part of our projection matrix.
 We will be doing that.

 From the render code, lets give it a better matrix for rendering.
+Add this code right before the push constants call that draws the mesh on `draw_geometry()`

 ^code matview chapter-3/vk_engine.cpp